Nina Tamdrari

 This work is being carried out as part of a post-doctorate (current position) at Inria Lyon, in collaboration with Thalès.

-In this research activity, our objective is to to study service discovery and maintenance in increasingly heterogeneous and dynamic networks, with nodes both in and out of line of sight (LoS) and with services having different priorities and characteristics.
+In this research activity, we investigate service discovery and maintenance in increasingly heterogeneous and dynamic mobile ad-hoc networks, considering services with varying priorities and characteristics.

 Edge resource allocation for dynamic networks, 2020-2023